Effective Date: July 7, 2021

 Your Legal Rights in the EEA

 If you are habitually located in the EEA, you have the right to access, rectify, download or erase your information, as well as the right to restrict and object to certain processing of your information.
+Strava’s lead supervisory authority in the EEA is the Data Protection Commission of Ireland.
 Learn more.